awslabs/dynamodb-cross-region-library/README.md

 **How can I ensure the process is always up and running?**
 * Use your own software tools to keep the process long-running.
 For instance, many people use [supervisord]( http://supervisord.org/).
 Others make use of other AWS services such as [EC2 Autoscaling](https://aws.amazon.com/autoscaling/) and [EC2 Container Service](https://aws.amazon.com/ecs/) to achieve the same purpose.

+**How can I build the library and run tests?**
+Execute `mvn clean verify -Pintegration-tests` on the command line.
+This will download DynamoDB Local and run an integration test against the local instance with CloudWatch metrics disabled.